Sansevieria or (san-se-vi-ah) in the Lily family,

 As they originally lives in an extreme environment,

-…they become a hard-to-die kind of plant.
+…they become a hard-to-die kind of plants.

 However, leaving them forever in dryness is not a good idea.